Private to NHS

 Private to NHS care

-If a patient wishes to transfer to NHS care, for reasons of equity, they should be prepared to accept the same treatment offered to any other NHS patient with the same condition (inlcuding only off initial bloods for IVF etc).
+If a patient wishes to transfer to NHS care, for reasons of equity, they should be prepared to accept the same treatment we offer to any other NHS patient with the same condition (including only one off initial bloods for IVF).

 In practice this means for specialist medications/investigations/treatment we would refer the patient to an NHS specialist for review/ongoing management.

-For non-specialist medication we would prescribe according to our local formulary which is based on cost effectiveness ie you may not get the exact medication prescribed if there are similar more cost effective alternatives.
+For non-specialist medication we would prescribe according to our local formulary which is based on cost effectiveness, so you may not get the exact medication prescribed if there are similar more cost effective alternatives.

-All private to NHS referrals are subject to the same usual NHS pathways with the usual associated waiting times.
-Unfortunately, we have no control over the waiting times.
+All private to NHS referrals are subject to the same usual NHS pathways with the usual associated clinical vetting process and waiting times.
+Unfortunately, we have no control over the waiting times or if a referral is accepted.
 We do appreciate that they waiting times may often appear long.

 Private Blood Taking Services